 - Gerry Fahey Committee Chairman

-- Dianpei Pei (appointed on 12 January 2016)
+- Dianpei Pei

-- Yuhuan Ge and,
+- · Peter Hepburn-Brown and,

-- Jisheng Lu (resigned on 12 January 2016)
+- Yuhuan Ge (retired 24 November 2017)

 The Remuneration and Nominations Committee did not meet during the year.

 Compensation of Key Management Personnel

 Remuneration Structure

 In accordance with best practice of the Corporate Governance Principles and Recommendations 3rd Edition, the remuneration structures for non-executive directors and executive directors are separate and distinct.